Climate Research Clusters

 The result of each research cluster will be a concrete proposal to address an aspect of the climate crisis based on the new knowledge produced.
 Research clusters will comprise Harvard University faculty, post-docs, and students, and they may include visiting scholars, practitioners, and other external collaborators.

 The Office of the Vice Provost for Climate & Sustainability will award grants of up to $600,000 per research cluster, per year, for a period of up to three years.
-A 500-word concept proposal is due by May 20, 2022.
+The application is now closed.

 The Harvard Gazette